-Residency training at the UCLA Department of Anesthesiology and Perioperative Medicine consists of four years of intense and rewarding clinical, academic, and personal growth.
-The program is based in the Ronald Reagan UCLA Medical Center (RRUMC), one of the most technologically sophisticated hospitals in the world.
+Our residency training is based in the Ronald Reagan UCLA Medical Center (RRUMC), one of the most technologically sophisticated hospitals in the world.
 RRUMC has been named the #1 hospital in Los Angeles for 27 consecutive years, and in the top ten hospitals in the nation by U.S. News & World Report.
-Mattel Children's Hospital at UCLA has also consistently ranked among the top pediatric medical centers in the United States, according to the U.S. News & World Report survey of "America's Best Children's Hospitals."
+Mattel Children's Hospital at UCLA also ranks every year among the top pediatric medical centers in the United States.

-Resident research and scholarly activity in informatics, quality improvement, and patient safety are an important part of training at UCLA.
-Residents present hypothesis-based research and other scholarly activity at the American Society of Anesthesiologists Annual Meeting, the Western Anesthesia Residents' Conference, and subspecialty conferences with department sponsorship.
+Resident research and scholarly activity are an important part of training at UCLA.
+Residents present case reports and hypothesis-based research (with department financial support) at the American Society of Anesthesiologists Annual Meeting, the Western Anesthesia Residents' Conference, and subspecialty conferences.

 Advanced research track opportunities are also available.
-The ABA allows up to 11 months of dedicated research time for 4-year (Categorical) residency training programs with appropriate notification of the Credentials Committee.
-Currently, we offer two pathways for the significant investment of resident time spent in scholarly research: the Anesthesiology Resident Research Pathway (ARRP) and the Anesthesiology Resident Scholars Program (ARSP).
-These formal research pathways simultaneously promote academic scholarship within the department and enhance our recruitment of the most competitive residency applicants.
+The ABA allows up to 11 months of dedicated research time with appropriate notification of the Credentials Committee.
+Currently, we offer two pathways for scholarly research: the Anesthesiology Resident Research Pathway (ARRP) and the Anesthesiology Resident Scholars Program (ARSP).

-We take great pride in our residency training program, and hope that you will take a few minutes to visit the rest of our departmental website to learn more:
+We take great pride in our residency training program, and hope that you will enjoy learning more about it as you explore our website.